FihlaTV/adamite/README.markdown

 ```

   * Push the code up to your Heroku server that you just created using `git push -f git@heroku.com:your_app_name_here.git master:master`
-  * After pushing the production codebase, run `heroku run rake db:schema:load --app yourappname`, then `heroku run rake db:seed --app yourappname` to generate a seeded database with the data and tables necessary for running Brevidy
+  * After pushing the production codebase, run `heroku run rake db:schema:load --app yourappname`, then `heroku run rake db:seed --app yourappname` to generate a seeded database with the data and tables necessary for running Adamite
   * You'll need to follow the [documentation for Flying Sphinx](http://flying-sphinx.com/docs) to configure it for search (and you'll get some errors in the Heroku logs if you try to create new users before configuring it)

 ## SASS & Bootstrap
-Brevidy uses the Bootstrap framework for much of it's CSS foundation.
+Adamite uses the Bootstrap framework for much of it's CSS foundation.
 To compile the CSS (which is built using SASS files) into the final versions, run `rake css:compress` and then the output file will be in the `public/stylesheets` directory.
 You'll have to update the layouts to use the updated CSS files.

 Note: The source files for all SASS and Javascript are in the `assets` directory

 ## Templating Engine
-Brevidy uses the [HAML](http://haml-lang.com) templating engine for generating all views.
+Adamite uses the [HAML](http://haml-lang.com) templating engine for generating all views.
 All tabs in your text editor should be set to "Soft Tabs" with **2 spaces**

 To convert HTML (or ERB) to HAML: [http://html2haml.heroku.com](http://html2haml.heroku.com)
 **Note:** You should *always* double check the output code for syntax errors or inefficiencies.

 ## Testing Configuration
-By default, Brevidy uses the [RSpec](http://rspec.info/rails) tool for unit testing with factories for test data.
-I was in a rush during the last iteration of Brevidy, so I didn't have time to update any of the controller tests.
+By default, Adamite uses the [RSpec](http://rspec.info/rails) tool for unit testing with factories for test data.
+I was in a rush during the last iteration of Adamite, so I didn't have time to update any of the controller tests.
 I'll leave it as an exercise for you and welcome any pull requests with test corrections.

 All spec and factory files should go in the `/spec` folder.

-Instead of fixtures, Brevidy uses [Factory Girl](https://github.com/thoughtbot/factory_girl_rails) for creating the following factories of default data and also [Faker](http://faker.rubyforge.org) for generating pseudo data for those objects:
+Instead of fixtures, Adamite uses [Factory Girl](https://github.com/thoughtbot/factory_girl_rails) for creating the following factories of default data and also [Faker](http://faker.rubyforge.org) for generating pseudo data for those objects:

   * Users
   * Video Posts